Fluchloralin

-Fluchloralin is a pre-emergent dinitroaniline herbicide, introduced in 1972, and used to control broad-leaved weeds and annual grasses.
+Fluchloralin is a preëmergent dinitroaniline herbicide, introduced in 1972, and used to control broad-leaved weeds and annual grasses.
 It is used in India.
 In other countries, it might be considered obsolete.
 71 tonnes of fluchloralin was sold in India in fiscal year 2009–2010.
 Basalin was registered in the US in 1975 as "Basalin", whose registration expired in 1986.

 The USGS estimates fluchloralin use in the US to be 50,000 to 250,000 pounds in 1994, (22 to 112 tonnes) with no usage after 1995.

 Mechanism

 Fluchloralin's resistance class is D (Australia), K1 (global) or 3 (numeric); its mode of action is inhibition of microtubule formation.
 Since it is incorporated into the top 1-2 inches of soil, germinating weeds grow up and contact fluchloralin.

 Fluchloralin seems to affect cells during metaphase most.
 Applied to sunflower and flax, the germination rate and the plants' cells' mitotic index decreased, and the rate of chromosomal abnormality increased.